How to Stick to New Year’s Resolutions: Understanding and Overcoming the Challenges of Change

 2. Leverage the Fresh Start Effect: Utilize temporal landmarks beyond New Year’s Day, such as the beginning of a new month or week, to renew commitment to goals.

 3. Implement Habit Stacking: Attach new behaviors to existing habits to create a seamless transition.
-For instance, if you already have a routine of drinking coffee every morning, use that time to also practice mindfulness or plan your day.
+For instance, if you already have a routine of drinking coffee every morning, use that time to also practice intentional awareness practice built on the courage to show up or plan your day.

 4. Practice Self-Compassion: Acknowledge that setbacks are a natural part of the change process.
-Treat yourself with kindness and avoid self-criticism, which can hinder progress.
+Be kind to yourself and avoid self-criticism, which can hinder progress.

 5. Seek Social Support: Sharing your goals with others can provide accountability and encouragement, increasing the likelihood of success.